 These rolls are so buttery and light and they bake up golden on top.
 They are light, but sturdy enough to make mini sandwiches with.

 There is nothing better than homemade rolls.
 I can eat my weight in them.
 Store bought rolls don’t even come close to competing.
 These yeast rolls take a little time investment, but it is so worth it.
-They really are the beast yeast rolls.
+They really are the best yeast rolls.

 This recipe is made from your basic dinner roll ingredients: yeast, flour, butter, eggs, and milk plus some sugar.
 The eggs and butter add a wonderful richness to the rolls.